AbrahamZak/Insurance-CSV-Processor/README.md

 ```

 ### Valid data processing

 If the row had no offenses (correct data types and no blanks in non-nullable columns)
 I added that row's data to a new dictionary containing only the required columns (as keys).
-I then appended that new dictionary to the list I had created initially to store the output data.

 ```
 output_row = {'Provider Name': row['Provider Name'],